The Benefits of Meditation and Mindful Movement, According to Researchers

-Learn about the advantages of mindfulness and meditation, along with easy ways to get started.
+Learn the advantages of mindfulness and meditation, along with easy ways to get started.

-Whether you carve out a few minutes each day to quietly sit in meditation or you do a mindful movement practice such as yoga or Tai Chi, cultivating a deeper awareness of your physical and mental state can offer a breadth of benefits for your body and mind.
-And that is backed up by science.
-Here's a look at what research has found, along with some expert tips to help you get started.
+Whether you carve out a few minutes each day to quietly sit in meditation or you do a mindful movement practice such as yoga or Tai Chi, cultivating deeper awareness of your physical and mental state can offer a breadth of benefits for body and mind.
+And science backs it up.
+Here's a look at what research has found, along with some expert tips to get started.

-There's increasing evidence that meditation or a mindful movement practice can lead to improvements in physiological markers associated with stress, such as reducing blood pressure and resting heart rate, said Ciarán Friel, EdD, assistant investigator at the Feinstein Institutes for Medical Research, whose work involves exercise physiology and behavioural science.
+There's increasing evidence that meditation or a mindful movement practice can lead to improvements in physiological markers associated with stress, such as reduced blood pressure and resting heart rate, said Ciarán Friel, Ed.D., assistant investigator at the Feinstein Institutes for Medical Research, whose work involves exercise physiology and behavioral science.

 That's a big deal.
-Cortisol affects almost every organ and tissue in your body, according to the Cleveland Clinic.
-When it's properly regulated, the hormone optimises metabolic function, reduces inflammation and steadies blood sugar levels.
+Cortisol affects almost every organ and tissue in your body, according to Cleveland Clinic.
+When it's properly regulated, the hormone optimizes metabolic function, reduces inflammation, and steadies blood sugar levels.

-When your cortisol is off balance and stays elevated throughout the day—rather than just in the morning, its natural surge time—this can lead to increased belly fat, insomnia, muscle weakness and immune system dysfunction.
+When cortisol is out of whack and stays elevated throughout the day — rather than just in the morning, its natural surge time — it can lead to increased belly fat, insomnia, muscle weakness, and immune system dysfunction.
 Mindfulness meditation can bring those levels back to where they should be.
 For example, a 2013 study on medical students found that just four days of meditation significantly lowered cortisol levels.

-In addition, a 2021 study looking at people with high stress levels, reported that not only did meditation bring down cortisol levels, but that the effects didn't seem to fade over time.
+Another 2021 study, looking at people with high stress levels, reported that not only did meditation bring down cortisol, but that the effects didn't seem to fade over time.

 Better Athletic Performance

-To determine its efficacy, she and fellow researchers recruited 100 American football players from colleges and had them do four weeks of either relaxation training or mindfulness training.
-The results, which were published in a 2017 issue of the Journal of Cognitive Enhancement, showed that both methods help reduce anxiety, but that meditation offered better outcomes in terms of focus, engagement and sustained attention during training.
+To determine its efficacy, she and fellow researchers recruited 100 college football players and had them do four weeks of either relaxation training or mindfulness training.
+The results, which were published in a 2017 issue of the Journal of Cognitive Enhancement, found that both methods help reduce anxiety, but that meditation offered better outcomes in terms of focus, engagement, and sustained attention during football practice.

-"These results are in line with other research showing benefits that can transfer to athletic performance", Jha said.
-"That includes emotional well-being and better cognitive function, such as reducing the prevalence of distracting thoughts".
+"These results are in line with other research showing benefits that can transfer to athletic performance," Jha said.
+"That includes emotional well-being and better cognitive functioning, such as reducing the prevalence of distracting thoughts."

 Sharper Mental Function

 Better concentration while exercising is a boon to athletic performance, but it also helps with the other tasks of daily life.
-Meditation has been shown to provide cognitive benefits, and for many people, mindful movement can have the same effect as sitting down to meditate.
+Meditation has been shown to provide cognitive benefits, and mindful movement can have the same effect as sitting meditation for many people.

-For example, a research review in a 2015 issue of Frontiers in Human Neuroscience noted that "skilful movement" like what's seen with mindful training, such as yoga and Tai Chi, can boost attention, focus, learning and organisation.
+For example, a research review in a 2015 issue of Frontiers in Human Neuroscience noted that "skillful movement" like what's seen with mindful training, such as yoga and Tai Chi, can boost attention, focus, learning and organization.

-Those researchers suggest that the way meditation focuses on sensation in the body—such as feeling your chest and stomach rise and fall with your breath—can sharpen the mind-body connection in a way that reduces wandering thoughts and distraction.
+Those researchers suggest that the way meditation focuses on sensation in the body — such as feeling your chest and belly rise and fall with your breath — can sharpen the mind-body connection in a way that reduces wandering thoughts and distraction.